 This module extends and deepens your understanding of professional practice and supervision.
 You will further develop your counselling practice through creative and resourceful approaches.
 As in year one, you will continue to engage in contracted counselling placements to complete the required 150 hours.

 This module enables you to build a deeper understanding of theory that can enhance your personal development.
 In Year 2 seminars are predominantly student-facilitated.
 The module provides opportunities to develop and review personal and professional developmental goals.
 Extend your understanding of self-awareness and self-acceptance.
 Apply this understanding to the development of effective ethical theory-based practice.

 Develop as an consumer and producer of research on this module.
 You will explore different approaches to knowledge construction.
 This includes research designs, research methods and the ethical principles which guide research.
 You will then apply this knowledge by planning and conducting a piece of research.
 This will address an issue of significance in an area of academic or practical relevance.
 Your finished piece will take the format of a peer-reviewed journal.

 The course runs over 30 weeks, starting in September and finishing in June.
 You will attend one full day per week in term time.
 There is one compulsory residential weekend (usually in late January or early February) in each academic year.
 A contact day will normally contain elements of counselling theory, counselling practice, peer supervision, and personal development activities.

-Course work is used for the PG Dip assessments are through coursework which comprises of written assignments, such as casework and supervision records, reflections on personal development and evidence of practical skills.
-Over the two years, you will also complete 150 hours of supervised face-to-face client work.
+You will be assessed through coursework.
+This comprises of written assignments, such as casework and supervision records, reflections on personal development and assessment of practical skills.
+Over the two years you will also complete 150 hours of supervised face-to-face client work.